onnowhere/youtube_music_playlist_downloader/README.md

 python youtube_music_playlist_downloader.py
 ```

+## Notice
+If you are running into issues with downloads such as `Sign in to confirm you’re not a bot.`, please see https://github.com/yt-dlp/yt-dlp/wiki/Extractors.
+The following options for cookies and PO Tokens are provided in the config file to pass along to yt-dlp: `cookie_file`, `cookies_from_browser`, `extractor_args`.

 ## Build
 To build the standalone executable, you must have Python and `pyinstaller`.
 Once you do, follow the steps below.